avnet-iotconnect/meta-iotconnect-docs/QuickStart/ST/STM32MP257/demo-iotc-x-linux-ai/QuickStart_Webinar.md

 5. Click "Connect"
 6. Click "Download" and wait as this will take 5-10 minutes.
 7. Once the download is complete, close the programmer.
-8. Configure the board to boot from the SD card by changing the boot switch 1 to closed (see reference image below)
+8. Configure the board to boot from the SD card by changing boot switch 1 to closed (see reference image below)

 <details>
 <summary>Boot Switches for SD card boot</summary>